 Shoshone Falls in Idaho

 One of the viewing platforms

-You can check out current conditions at Shoshone Falls on the day of your trip.
+Be sure to check out current conditions at Shoshone Falls on the day of your trip.
 You’ll be able to get an idea of the amount of water flowing over the falls and current weather conditions.
 It’s nice to do this in advance of your visit so you know what to expect.

+Shoshone Falls in Idaho